BaZi - the OG Character Sheet

 In BaZi, this change in energetic environment is called your Da Yun (大运), or 10-Year Luck Pillars.

 Unlike a video game, the simulation doesn’t guarantee you a balanced experience.
-Because the 10-year patches move in massive, sequential blocks, you might face a 30-year run of hostile server environments.
+Because the 10-year patches move in massive, sequential blocks, you might face a 30-year run of hostile energetic environments.
 There is no cosmic guarantee that ‘good luck’ is waiting around the corner.

 If you know you are entering a 10-year pillar that starves your system of resources, you don’t wait for the DM to ‘reward’ you with fortuitous encounters.
 You artificially introduce those resources yourself and time major decisions for favorable periods within the decade.
 You change your industry, you alter your environment, and you deploy the exact elemental strategies required to keep your character advancing until the campaign setting changes again.